castaway/dbix-class-book/chapters/04-Creating-Reading-Updating-Deleting.md

 ## Create a Schema object using a database connection

-All the database manipulation with DBIx::Class is done via one central Schema object, which maintains the connection to the database via a [storage object](http://metacpan.org/module/DBIx::Class::Storage).
+All the database manipulation with DBIx::Class is done via one central Schema object, which maintains the connection to the database via a storage object[^storage].
 To create a schema object, call `connect` on your DBIx::Class::Schema subclass, passing it a Data Source Name[^dsn].

     my $schema = MyBlog::Schema->connect("dbi:SQLite:myblog.db");

-Keep the `$schema` object in scope.
-If it disappears, other DBIx::Class objects you have floating about will stop working.

 To pass a username and password for the database, just add the strings as extra arguments to `connect`, for example when using MySQL:

-    my $schema = MyBlog::Schema->connect("dbi:mysql:dbname=myblog", "myuser", "mypassword");
+    my $schema = MyBlog::Schema->connect("dbi:mysql:dbname=myblog",
+                                         "myuser",
+                                         "mypassword"
+                                        );

-You can also pass various [DBI](http://metacpan.org/dist/DBI) connection parameters by passing a fourth argument containing a hashref.
-This is also used by DBIx::Class to set options such as the correct type of quote to use when quoting table names, eg:
+You can also pass various DBI[^dbi] connection parameters by passing a fourth argument containing a hashref.
+This is also used by DBIx::Class to set options such as the instruction to quote all table and column names in the SQL, eg:

-    my $schema = MyBlog::Schema->connect("dbi:mysql:dbname=myblog", "myuser", "mypassword", { quote_char => "`'", quote_sep => '.' });
+    my $schema = MyBlog::Schema->connect("dbi:mysql:dbname=myblog",
+                                         "myuser",
+                                         "mypassword",
+                                         { quote_names => 1 }
+                                        );

-For more detailed information about all the available connection arguments, see the [connect_info documentation](http://search.cpan.org/perldoc?DBIx::Class::Storage::DBI).
+For more detailed information about all the available connection arguments, see the connect_info documentation[^connectinfo].

 ## Accessing data, the empty query aka ResultSet

 To manipulate any data in your database, you first need to create a **ResultSet** object.
 A ResultSet is an object representing a potential query.
-It represents the conditions and joins needed to produce the SQL statement.
+It stores the conditions and joins needed to produce the SQL statement.
+Each ResultSet is based on a single ResultSource (table) and can add joins to other tables for filtering or extra data.

-ResultSets can be fetched using the **Result class** names.
+To get a ResultSet object, we call the Schema `resultset` method, passing the name of a **Result class**.
 For example, `User.pm` describes the `users` table.
 To fetch its ResultSet, using the `resultset` method:

     my $users_rs = $schema->resultset('User');

+Note: If you are using an automatically created set of Result classes (as described at the end of [](chapter_03-alternative-class-creation)), do take a good look at the created classes.
+Generally auto-created classes will be named in the singular, that is table `users` will produce a class named `User`.
+Linking tables, will be turned into CamelCase[^camelcase], so a table named `user_roles` will be converted to a class named `UserRoles`.

 Now we can move on to some actual database operations ...

-## Creating users
+## Creating user rows

 Now that we have a ResultSet, we can start adding some data.
-To create one user, we can collect all the relevant data, and initiate and insert the **Row** all at once, by calling the `create` method:
+To create one user, we can collect all the relevant data, and then initiate and insert the **Row** all at once, by calling the `create` method:

     my $schema = MyBlog::Schema->connect("dbi:mysql:dbname=myblog", "myuser", "mypassword");
     my $users_rs = $schema->resultset('User');